Chart Color Schemes

 Population growth drivers in New Auckland are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, New Auckland's population is estimated at around 5,540, reflecting an increase of 274 people since the 2021 Census.
-This increase represents a 5.2% growth from the previous population count of 5,266.
-The current resident population estimate of 5,514 is based on AreaSearch's analysis of latest ERP data released by ABS in June 2024 and an additional 24 validated new addresses since the Census date.
-This results in a density ratio of 1,509 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade (2015-2025), New Auckland has shown resilient growth patterns with a compound annual growth rate of 1.3%, outpacing its SA3 area.
-Natural growth contributed approximately 41.0% to overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+As of Feb 2026, the population of the suburb of New Auckland is estimated at around 5,540 people.
+This reflects an increase of 274 people since the 2021 Census, which reported a population of 5,266 people.
+The change is inferred from the resident population of 5,514 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,509 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, New Auckland has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 41.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied.
-Looking ahead, a significant population increase is forecast for the top quartile of regional areas nationally.
-By 2041, New Auckland is expected to grow by 1,553 persons, reflecting a gain of 29.8% in total over the 17-year period based on aggregated SA2-level projections.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+A significant population increase in the top quartile of Australia's regional areas is forecast, with the suburb expected to grow by 1,578 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 30.0% in total over the 17 years.

 Frequently Asked Questions - Population